 As a service to the public, the Library will display and distribute informational and promotional materials deemed to be of public interest from both non-profit and for-profit organizations.
 Materials produced by for-profit organizations will be distributed if the organization regularly promotes Library programs or if Library customers demonstrate an interest in the material.
 It is the responsibility of the organization to provide materials for distribution and to replace supplies as needed.
 Materials are available only for customer pick-up.
 They will not be mailed or otherwise distributed by the Library.
 All materials displayed within the Library should be presented in an attractive and tasteful manner.
 Questions pertaining to the suitability of materials should be referred to the Director of Marketing.
 The Library Executive Director will make all final decisions about materials which may not clearly fall within existing guidelines.
 Staff will remove date sensitive materials from display racks and tables weekly and retain existing materials on a space available basis.
 Materials will usually not be distributed for longer than one month.

-All printed materials promoting the Library's programs, services and activities shall include a statement informing individuals with disabilities that auxiliary aids and services will be provided if they notify the Library Office at least 24 hours prior to the event.
-Telephone and TDD numbers shall be clearly indicated on all promotional materials.
+All printed materials promoting the Library's programs, services and activities shall include a statement informing individuals with disabilities that auxiliary aids and services will be provided if they notify the Library at least 3 business days prior to the event.
+Telephone and TTY access shall be clearly indicated on all promotional materials.

 The Library Board and staff shall maintain both formal and informal contact with government officials, opinion leaders, service clubs, civic associations and other community organizations to promote the Library and its services and to cooperate in the pursuit of common goals and objectives.
 The Board President with Board approval, may appoint members of the Board to represent the Library District and promote communication with community groups or organizations.
 The Library Executive Director, within the scope of his/her administrative responsibilities, may appoint staff members to represent the Library and promote communication with community groups and organizations.